-See also: Human Rights
+See also: Human Rights See also: Complaints

 Insurance

 Woodsworth doesn't pay for insurance on members' possessions.
 Members can obtain public liability insurance and property insurance for their units and possessions.
 Insurance is not compulsory but members are encouraged to purchase it.